Skip to main content

 The Equitable Access License

-In accordance with the policy, Equitable Access to Scholarly Articles Authored by University Faculty, all faculty members at University of Maryland grant certain nonexclusive rights over their scholarly articles to the University of Maryland.
-This grant of nonexclusive rights, called the Equitable Access License, allows the University to distribute peer-reviewed versions of the articles free-of-charge to the general public, through DRUM, the University of Maryland’s online institutional repository.
-Faculty members commit to depositing (self-archiving) peer-reviewed versions of their scholarly articles into DRUM.
+In accordance with the policy, Equitable Access to Scholarly Articles Authored by University Faculty, all UMD faculty members grant certain nonexclusive rights in their scholarly articles to the University of Maryland.
+This grant of nonexclusive rights, called the Equitable Access License, allows the University to distribute peer-reviewed versions of these articles free-of-charge to the general public, through DRUM, the University of Maryland’s online institutional repository.

-Authors are not required to submit new scholarly articles to any particular type of journal, such as open-access journals.
-Instead, the policy intentionally ensures that authors retain the freedom to submit new work to the journals of their choice.
-The policy also includes waiver and embargo options to enhance authors’ freedom and control over their work.
+Under the policy, authors are not required to submit new scholarly articles to any particular type of journal, such as open-access journals.
+Instead, the policy is designed to ensure that authors retain the freedom to submit new work to the journals of their choice.
+The policy also includes waiver and embargo options to help protect authors’ freedom and control over their work.

 What does this mean for me?

-No. This policy is based on sharing your Author Accepted Manuscript (AAM or post-print) in an open repository such as UMD’s DRUM.
-Most journals do not require payment of a fee to share your accepted manuscript.
+No. This policy grants an automatic license for UMD to publish your Author Accepted Manuscript (AAM or post-print) in its open repository, DRUM.
+Most journals do not require payment of a fee to share AAMs in this way.
 Paying an APC is generally associated with making the published version of the article open access.

 You can use the Sherpa Romeo database to check a particular journal's default rules on sharing articles via repositories.
-If the default rules do not permit you to share your paper, you can modify your contract before signing it by using an author’s addendum or you can get a waiver
+If the default rules do not permit you to share your paper, you can modify your publishing contract before signing or you can submit an automatic Policy waiver form.
+We have provided a template addendum

-If you have questions about the open access policy or the author’s addendum, please contact the Libraries' Open Scholarship Team.
+If you have questions about the Equitable Access Policy or the template author’s addendum, please contact the Libraries' Open Scholarship Team.

 Who and what does the license apply to?

-No. The policy does not apply to any articles that were completed before the policy was enacted, nor to any articles for which you entered into an incompatible publishing agreement before the policy was adopted.
-If you are a non-faculty author, you are not subject to this policy.
-However, if you sign the voluntary Individual Equitable Access License, then it too does not apply to articles written before you signed the license.
+No. The policy does not apply to any articles that were completed before the policy was enacted, nor to any articles for which faculty members have entered into an incompatible publishing agreement before the policy was adopted.
+Non-faculty authors are not subject to this policy but may sign the voluntary Individual Equitable Access License, which also does not apply to articles written before the license is signed.

 No. Once you are no longer affiliated with the University of Maryland, College Park, any articles you write are not subject to this policy and are not licensed to UMD.
 Likewise, the voluntary Individual Equitable Access License only applies as long as the author is affiliated with UMD.

 Yes.
-If you are a co-author of an article, you should inform your co-authors about the nonexclusive license that you have granted UMD under this policy (or the voluntary Individual Equitable Access License), and if your co-authors cannot be convinced this is beneficial, then you can obtain a waiver for the article.
+If you are a co-author of an article, you should inform your co-authors about UMD’s Equitable Access License granted pursuant to this policy (or the voluntary Individual Equitable Access License).
+As with other articles, you may elect to submit a waiver form for a co-authored article.

-Each joint author of an article holds copyright in the article and, individually, has the authority to grant UMD a nonexclusive license.
-However, one waiver from one author is sufficient to waive the license to UMD.
+Each joint author of an article holds copyright in the article and, individually, has the authority to grant UMD an Equitable Access License.
+However, a waiver submission from one author is sufficient to waive the nonexclusive license to UMD.

-Please contact the Libraries’ Open Scholarship Team (lib-open-scholarship@umd.edu) with any questions you may have about seeking a waiver for a co-authored paper.
+Please contact the Libraries’ Open Scholarship Team (lib-open-scholarship@umd.edu) with any questions you may have about submitting a waiver form for a co-authored paper.

 The Equitable Access Policy only covers peer-reviewed scholarly articles.
-We focus on scholarly articles because, in the language of the Budapest Open Access Initiative, these are the primary works that scholars publish "for the sake of inquiry and knowledge" and "give to the world without expectation of payment."
+In the language of the Budapest Open Access Initiative, these are the primary works that scholars publish "for the sake of inquiry and knowledge" and "give to the world without expectation of payment."
 Scholarly articles are typically presented in peer-reviewed scholarly journals and conference proceedings.

-While DRUM, the UMD’s repository, welcomes scholarly works other than articles, this policy only covers articles.
+While DRUM, the UMD’s repository, welcomes scholarly works other than articles, the Equitable Access Policy applies only to articles.
 Among the works outside the category of scholarly articles are books, popular articles, commissioned articles, fiction and poetry, encyclopedia entries, ephemeral writings, lecture notes, and lecture videos.

 The voluntary Individual Equitable Access License is also limited to scholarly articles.

-The policy asks authors to deposit the Author Accepted Manuscript (AAM), which includes any changes made after peer-review and has been accepted for publication by the journal.
+Under the Equitable Access Policy, authors will deposit the Author Accepted Manuscript (AAM), which includes any changes made after peer-review and has been accepted for publication by the journal.
 It does not include unilateral edits made by the journal after peer review, or changes that relate to the journal's look and feel.
 Documents that have been typeset or copyedited by the publisher (such as proofs or the final published version) are not AAMs, but if you wrote your article in a publisher-supplied template then that is acceptable.
 In a few cases we will deposit the published version, also called the Version of Record (VOR).
 For example, we will deposit this version when UMD or the author has paid an Article Processing Charge for that article, or when the publisher gives permission to deposit that version.
-If you're not certain about whether we could deposit the VOR in a given case, please contact the Libraries’ Open Scholarship Team
+If you have questions about which version to deposit in a given case, please contact the Libraries’ Open Scholarship Team.

 Current graduate students, fellows, non-faculty researchers, and faculty members not covered by this policy may create a similar license for themselves through the voluntary Individual Equitable Access License.

-They are encouraged to utilize the author addendum as a basis for negotiating with their publisher and can reach out to the Open Scholarship Services team (lib-open-scholarship@umd.edu) for additional help.
+They may also use the template author addendum as a basis for negotiating with publishers and they can reach out to the Open Scholarship Services team (lib-open-scholarship@umd.edu) with questions.

 Waivers, Embargoes, and Exceptions